Test elements in equal characteristic semianalytic algebras: Preliminaries

 For the general case, let $\mfp$ be a minimal prime of $\cR$ such that $\hght(P/\mfp)=\hght(P)$.
 Applying \eqref{pre-eq-HeightFormula} to $\cR/\mfp$, we have

 By definition of $\cR$ being equiheight, $\ddim_{\cA}(\cR/\mfp)=\ddim_{\cA}(\cR)$ and \eqref{pre-eq-HeightFormula} follows. \end{proof}

-\begin{cor} Let $\cR$ be affine and equiheight over the universally catenary local ring $\cA$.
+\begin{cor} Assume that $\cA$ is universally catenary and $\cR$ is equiheight over $\cA$.
 Then $\cR/I$ is equiheight if and only if all minimal primes of $I$ have the same height.
-In particular, this holds whenever $\cR$ is a domain. \end{cor} \begin{proof} Let $P_1,P_2$ be two minimal primes of $I$.
+In particular, this holds whenever $\cR/I$ is a domain. \end{cor} \begin{proof} Let $P_1,P_2$ be two minimal primes of $I$.
 By definition of equiheight of $\cR/I$, we have $\ddim_{\cA}(\cR/P_1)=\ddim_{\cA}(\cR/P_2)$, which translates to $\hght(P_1)=\hght(P_2)$ by \eqref{pre-eq-HeightFormula}. \end{proof}

 \begin{rmk} Suppose that $\cR$ is affine over a noetherian complete local ring.
 Then $\cR$ may be written as $\cA[\seq{z}{n}]/I$, where $\cA$ is regular local domain.
 Then $\cR$ is equiheight if and only if all minimal primes of $I$ have the same height, independent of the choice of presentation, by \cref{pre-cor-EquiHeightJustified}. \end{rmk}